 Single Student On-Campus Housing: There is limited availability for single-student on-campus housing.
 To apply, click here.

-The first resource is the Gator Guide to Off Campus life.
-The Gator Guide is Off Campus Life’s annual publication and it is available through the Off Campus Life website http://www.offcampus.ufl.edu/gator_guide/.
-This resource provides steps to follow to find off campus housing, average rental rates, lease information, safety information, bus information and much more.
-The second resource is a free online off campus housing locator http://housing.offcampus.ufl.edu that students can search for housing off campus including apartments, houses and condominiums for rent.
+The first resource is the Gator Guide to Off-Campus life.
+The Gator Guide is Off-Campus Life’s annual publication and it is available through the Off-Campus Life website http://www.offcampus.ufl.edu/gator_guide/.
+This resource provides steps to follow to find off-campus housing, average rental rates, lease information, safety information, bus information, and much more.
+The second resource is a free online off-campus housing locator http://housing.offcampus.ufl.edu where students can search for housing off campus including apartments, houses, and condominiums for rent.
 Students can search based on location, number of bedrooms, lease length, cost, amenities and several other search criteria.
 The locator also has sublease listings and a roommate finder.

 Latin and Caribbean Scholarship

 Under Florida statute 1009.21*, full-time students born and living in Latin America and the Caribbean (including Puerto Rico and the U.S. Virgin Islands) who receive scholarships from the federal or state government qualify for in-state tuition.
 This provision of the law provides an opportunity to encourage the continued internationalization of UF and to attract more high-quality students from Latin America and the Caribbean.

 To qualify, UF students must be awarded a non-duty scholarship of a minimum of $500 per semester paid from either state or federal funds.
 Students must be full-time and in good academic standing.
 Graduate or research assistantships are not considered scholarships for this purpose.
 Note that this program provides eligibility; it is not a guaranteed scholarship.
 Scholarship decisions are made by the colleges.
 Department of Major

 To receive the Latin American – Caribbean (LAC) Scholarship status, the qualified student must do the following: